 Atrial and Brain Natriuretic Peptides

-Natriuretic peptides are peptide hormones that are synthesized by the heart, brain and other organs.
+Natriuretic peptides (NPs) are peptide hormones that are synthesized by the heart, brain, and other organs.
 The release of these peptides by the heart is stimulated by atrial and ventricular distension, as well as by neurohumoral stimuli, usually in response to heart failure.
-The main physiological actions of natriuretic peptides is to reduce arterial pressure by decreasing blood volume and systemic vascular resistance.
+The main physiological actions of natriuretic peptides are to reduce arterial pressure by decreasing blood volume and systemic vascular resistance.

 Atrial natriuretic peptide (ANP) is a 28-amino acid peptide that is synthesized, stored, and released by atrial myocytes in response to atrial distension, angiotensin II stimulation, endothelin, and sympathetic stimulation (beta-adrenoceptor mediated).
-Therefore, elevated levels of ANP are found during hypervolemic states (elevated blood volume), such as occurs in heart failure.
+Therefore, elevated levels of ANP are found during hypervolemic states (elevated blood volume), such as occur in heart failure.
 ANP is first synthesized and stored in cardiac myocytes as prepro-ANP, which is then cleaved to pro-ANP and finally to ANP.
-ANP is the biologically active peptide.
+ANP is the biologically active form of the peptide.

 Neutral endopeptidase (NEP; also called neprilysin) is a circulating enzyme that degrades natriuretic peptides.
-Therefore, inhibition of this enzyme increases circulating levels of natriuretic peptide and potentiates their effects.
+Therefore, inhibition of this enzyme (e.g., by sacubitril) increases circulating levels of natriuretic peptides and potentiates their effects.

 Cardiovascular and Renal